mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Show Hidden Channels](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) - Displays all hidden channels that can't be accessed due to role restrictions in a new category.
  - [Show Image Details](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowImageDetails) - Display the name, size and dimensions of uploaded images (does not include embed images) in the chat as an header or as a tooltip.
  - [Spell Check](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SpellCheck) - Adds a spellcheck to all textareas.
- - [Stalker Notifications](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/StalkerNotifications) - Lets you observe the status of people that aren't your friends.
  - [Steam Profile Link](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SteamProfileLink) - Opens a steam profile in steam instead of a browser when clicking the steamlink in a userprofile.
 With the help of square.
  - [Theme Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeRepo) - Allows you to preview all themes from the theme repo and download them on the fly.
  - [Theme Settings](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeSettings) - Allows you to change Theme Variables within BetterDiscord.